 Nottingdale Cafe by Found Associates

-Found Associates were appointed to devise a new restaurant concept for the Nottingdale Village development in West London, opposite the Westfield Shopping Centre.
+Found Associates were appointed to devise a new restaurant concept for the Nottingdale Village development in West London.
+The building resides opposite the Westfield Shopping Centre.
 Following their successful implementation of TalkTalk’s new head office, the restaurant is the second building Found have been appointed to work on within this development (by award winning architects AHMM).

-The philosophy behind the restaurant is to serve the best ingredients in an unpretentious manner, while offering a relaxed but stimulating environment for the customer.
-Although the restaurant offers food throughout the day there are two separate dining experiences; the lunch offer being an inexpensive frequently changing menu aimed at staff in the adjacent offices, whilst the dinner offer provides more refined a la carte menu aimed to set the establishment as an occasional venue.
-The existing building’s wedge shaped plan, multi facetted front elevation and pitched rear elevation presented a challenging space to provide a cohesive interior concept.
+The philosophy behind the restaurant is to serve the best ingredients in an unpretentious manner.
+At the same time, it offers a relaxed but stimulating environment for the customer.
+Although the restaurant offers food throughout the day, there are two separate dining experiences.
+On one hand, the lunch offer being an inexpensive frequently changing menu aimed at staff in the adjacent offices.
+On the other hand, the dinner offer provides more refined a la carte menu aimed to set the establishment as an occasional venue.

-Found have reinterpreted the internal form of the building, adding a new cantilevered mezzanine with glazed balustrade, to create a dynamic series of linear single and double height spaces that rationalises the limited internal volume and reacts against the buildings angular plan form and external elevations.
+Found have reinterpreted the internal form of the building, adding a new cantilevered mezzanine with glazed balustrade.
+This creates a dynamic series of linear single and double height spaces that rationalises the limited internal volume.
+Moreover, it reacts against the buildings angular plan form and external elevations.

-Porcelain was selected for the counter not only for the unique quality of the finished material but also as a reference to the history of the site, which was for many years a centre for the Kensington Potteries.
+Porcelain was selected for the counter not only for the unique quality of the finished material but also as a reference to the history of the site.
 Each porcelain panel to the front, side and top of the counter has been created using bespoke moulds that have been formed, fired and glazed by a specialist supplier.